 When you first arrive at a Home Visit you may feel a bit nervous, excited, or anxious.
-Don't worry; these emotions are very normal and be assured, your sponsored child feels the same way about meeting you.
+Don't worry; these emotions are very normal and be assured, your sponsored student and their family feels the same way about meeting you.